tauri-apps/plugins-workspace/.changes/http-allow-skip-origin.md

 "http-js": "patch"
 ---

-Allow skipping sending Origin header in HTTP requests by sending empty string as the value for Origin header.
+Allow skipping sending `Origin` header in HTTP requests by setting `Origin` header to an empty string when calling `fetch`.